 "To improve the health and well being of our patients"

 Chatfield Health Care provides family doctor services for people living in Clapham Junction, West Battersea and Wandsworth.
 The surgery occupies purpose-built premises with full disabled access.
-Facilities available include wheelchair access, disabled parking, induction loop and disabled WCs.
+Facilities available include wheelchair access, induction loop and disabled WCs.

 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.